 by José Edwin Cuéllar Saavedra

-Abstract Transgenic technology promises, among several sustainable development objectives, to overcome hunger and poverty in the world, and, therefore, the adoption of this technology is relatively growing.
-However, there are positions that point out the issues brought out by such expansion.
-This article is a reflection derived from a research project on the bioethical implications of adopting transgenic technology for agriculture in Colombia.
-The aim is to justify the fact that this adoption poses a bioethical risk.
-The paper, on the one hand, addresses the problem arising from confronting arguments for and against the adoption of this technology and, on the other hand, notes the absolutism of the economic aspect in the provision of genetically modified organisms (GMOs) and the general difficulties of Colombian national regulations with regard to the control and surveillance of GMOs.
-Finally, it specifically expounds the bioethical implications underlying the adoption, from the illusion of a transformative technology, going through the political will of the government, to its final delivery to the consumer.
+Abstract Transgenic technology promises to eradicate hunger and poverty worldwide, among other sustainable development goals, and as a result, its acceptance is increasing.
+However, there are perspectives that highlight the challenges raised by such expansion.
+This paper is a reflection on a study effort on the bioethical consequences of using transgenic technology in agriculture in Colombia.
+The goal is to prove that this adoption poses a bioethical danger.
+The paper, on the one hand, addresses the problem that arises from confronting arguments for and against the adoption of this technology, while also noting the absolute importance of the economic aspect in the provision of genetically modified organisms (GMOs) and the general difficulties of Colombian national regulations regarding GMO control and surveillance.
+Finally, it discusses the bioethical implications of adoption, beginning with the illusion of a transformational technology and progressing via the political will of the government to its eventual delivery to consumers.

 Open Access